Frequently Asked Questions

-6. Where will we live?

 You will stay in dorms on the campus of Vanguard University in Costa Mesa, CA. You will share a quad with other IT Project participants.
 The quad includes a shared living space and a kitchenette area for food.
-Vanguard is surrounded by several local & chain favorite restaurants like Chipotle, Starbucks, Rubios Tacos, Five Guys, In-N-Out Burger, Chick-Fil-A, etc.
+Most meals will be together as a project but there are options nearby like Starbucks and fast food spots.

 7. What is this class I will be taking?

-The new wording: